rancher/docs/content/rancher/v2.6/en/faq/networking/cni-providers/_index.md

 This network model is used when a routed L3 network is preferred.
 This mode dynamically updates routes at the OS level for Kubernetes workers.
 It's less sensitive to latency.

 CNI network providers using this network model include Calico and Cilium.
-Cilium can also be configured with this model although it is not the default mode.
+Cilium may be configured with this model although it is not the default mode.

 ![Unencapsulated Network]({{<baseurl>}}/img/rancher/unencapsulated-network.png)